pixelchai/VTPX/README.md

 - [ ] Choose how many words you want
 - [x] Generate a temporary file with JUST questions
 - [x] Generate a temporary file with JUST answers
+- [x] Search for vocab files rather than navigating to them
 - [ ] "An update is available" notification

 ### Minor Checklist: